top of page

 ALRE GRANT PROJECT ELIGIBILITY

 Any lepidopterist, amateur or professional, working on the Australian fauna, is eligible to apply for any of the activities considered for support.
+See here for a list of past grants.

 To be eligible, grants can only be handled by organisations that hold Australian Taxation Office Deductible Gift Recipient (DGR1) endorsement (covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997).
 Further documentation may be requested during the selection process to confirm an organisation’s eligibility.